 One way to show Pinterest that you are an active user is to pin every single day.
 Once Pinterest sees that you are committed, Pinterest will more likely show your Pins and your Account to others in the smart feed.

 So if you are someone that pins once a week or a few times a month, you need to step up your game and start pinning every single day.

-Then, for the days you have more time, save more pins and create your own content.
+For the days you have more time, create new Pins.

 If for some reason you don’t have 60 seconds everyday to jump on the Pinterest App to manually pin, then there is an amazing company out there that can help; Tailwind.

 Tailwind is a scheduler program that will pin your pins to Pinterest on the days and times you specify..